The environments of the radio galaxy population in SIMBA: Introduction

-The cooling rates in more massive clusters are lower, implying that there are reduced amounts of cold gas that can be accreted onto the SMBH at the center of the central radio galaxy.
-Therefore the accretion of hot gas from the ICM onto the black hole is expected to be less efficient.
-This implies that richer environments can be used as an indicator of the mode of accretion of the central radio galaxy~\citep{Ineson2015,Croston2018}.
-In support of this,~\citet{Hale2018} showed that low Eddington rate AGN are more clustered than high Eddington rate AGN due, while additionally suppressing the cold gas supply for star formation, thus further indicating that AGN cluster more than star forming galaxies (SFGs).
-Tracing the high and low accretion efficiency populations are HERGs and LERGs, which are thus expected to live in different environments, with those at higher luminosities living in more dense environments.
-Specifically, high luminosity LERGs live in denser environments, while the environments of HERGs and low luminosity LERGs are indistinguishable ~\citep{Ching2017}.
+The cooling rates in more massive clusters are lower, thus the accretion of hot gas from the ICM onto the black hole is expected to be less efficient.
+This implies that there will be reduced amounts of cold gas accreted onto the SMBH at the center of the central radio galaxy in massive halos, suggesting that richer environments can be used as an indicator of the mode of accretion of the central radio galaxy~\citep{Ineson2015,Croston2018}.
+In support of this,~\citet{Hale2018} showed that low Eddington rate AGN are more clustered than high Eddington rate AGN, showing that more massive clusters reduce the efficiency of accretion in AGN and additionally suppress star formation.
+They further find that AGN cluster more strongly than star forming galaxies (SFGs).
+If the high and low accretion efficiency populations are traced by HERGs and LERGs, they would be expected to live in different environments, with those at higher radio luminosities living in more dense environments.
+Indeed it is found that high luminosity LERGs live in denser environments, while the environments of HERGs and low luminosity LERGs are indistinguishable ~\citep{Ching2017}.

-The variation in the morphological classifications of radio galaxies are also thought to be due to the accretion mode of the central SMBH. \citet{Croston2019} showed that for classes of Fanaroff and Riley~(FR) radio galaxies, edge-darkened FRI's inhabit richer environments than edge-brightened FRII's.
-They also showed that a small fraction of radio loud AGN at low redshift have a high probability of being associated to clusters which implies that majority of low redshift AGN inhabit dark matter haloes with $\mhalo < 10^{14} \msun$.
-In addition they find that the probability of being associated with a cluster relates closely to AGN luminosity and is not driven by only the galaxy stellar mass.
+The variation in the morphological classifications of radio galaxies are also thought to be due to the accretion mode of the central SMBH, and thus to environment. \citet{Croston2019} showed that for classes of Fanaroff and Riley~(FR) radio galaxies, edge-darkened FRI's inhabit richer environments than edge-brightened FRII's.
+They also showed that only a small fraction of radio loud AGN at low redshift have a high probability of being associated to clusters, which implies that majority of low redshift AGN inhabit dark matter haloes with $\mhalo < 10^{14} \msun$.
+In addition they find that the probability of being associated with a cluster relates closely to AGN radio luminosity and is not driven only by the galaxy stellar mass.
 This result supports the idea that large scale environment is a significant role player in the driving of jet activity in low redshift AGN.